 Complete your entry

-Regardless of which creation method you use, you'll finish the process of preparing an entry in the entry creation modal.
+Regardless of which creation method you use, you'll finish the process of preparing an entry in the Create Entry modal.

 Step 1: Review pre-filled information